-SC began providing management services to Sprott Resource Corp. pursuant to a management services agreement on September 5, 2007 and is led by Chief Executive Officer Kevin Bambrough.
+Sprott Consulting began providing management services to Sprott Resource Corp. pursuant to a management services agreement on September 5, 2007 and is led by Kevin Bambrough as Chief Executive Officer.
 At that time Sprott Resource Corp. had a net asset value of approximately \$77.6 million.
-As of December 31, 2011, Sprott Resource Corp. had a net asset value of \$506 million.
+As of December 31, 2012, Sprott Resource Corp. had a net asset value of \$464 million.
 See "- Our Revenue" for a description of how the Management Fees and Performance Fees are calculated.